 -- Don't you dare cut open a melon or apple to for a customer to sample. -- The Michigan Dept. of Agriculture (MDA) and your local health department will take a dim view of such practices.
 Slicing open anything can only be prepared and packaged in an inspected state & local approved commercial kitchen

-Eggs are regulated by the MDA as well.
+Eggs are regulated by the MDARD as well.
 Anyone can purchase your eggs from you directly, without inspection of any kind.
 However, if you want sell your eggs through the neighborhood store or to a restaurant, they have to be graded and washed in a state approved kitchen.

 Certain foods you can make in your home kitchen and sell; Artisan bread, yes - Focaccia, no. Chocolate coated nuts, yes. - Candied apples, no.

 Michigan's Cottage Food Law, PA 113 of 2010 exempts a "cottage food operation" from the licensing and inspection provisions of the Michigan Food Law.

 So you could make "aunt Matilda's boysenberry jelly" in your kitchen at home and sell it to the public.
 Maybe become as famous as "Amos" and his cookies.

 You can find a list all the acceptable "Cottage Foods" deemed safe listed here - https://www.michigan.gov/mdard/0,4610,7-125-50772_45851-240577--,00.html#ProductList